bschulz81/AcceleratedLinearAlgebra/README.md

 # Version history

+### 29.05.2026

+Added basic linear algebra functions for distributed linear algebra on gpu/cpu clusters and tested these successfully with small data.

+fixed memory bugs in the summa algorithm for gpu and optimized its performance a bit.

+Added an exit criteria for certain grid configurations where the implementation of the summa algorithm is not compatible with yet.
+Added a function that creates a communicator which is compatible with the summa algorithm.

+The summa algorithm in this implementation can handle the sparse situation where some nodes get one block and other nodes get no data.
+It can also handle the dense situation where each node gets one or more blocks.
+The current implementation can not handle the situation that some blocks get no data while other nodes get several blocks.
+A function was added that creates a communicator for this requirement based on mpi rank and matrix dimensions.

+Fixed a bug in the tensor scatterer that occured for some distribution ranks,

+Made the tensor scatterer compatible with the matrix scatterer cleaned redundant fields in the distributeddatablock class and made them more self explanatory.

+Reorganized the structure of distributeddatablock such that one can outsource repeated offloading code into classes (which are still not implemented)

+Rewrote the printing function for tensors of distributeddatablock such that the output does not get mixed between the different openmpi tasks on several nodes.
+Now, all nodes send the data which they have to print to the root process in an orderly way.

 ### 05.05.2026
 Added more distributed blas functions for gpu and cpu clusters but i have yet to test them.
 I also need to put the offload code into a class to avoid repetition.
 Therefore, i added this into the development folder until I tested this sufficiently.